 Following are the different ways used to calculate the magnetic declination:

 - From the declination calculator: The declination calculator is an easy way to calculate the declination of any location on the earth.
-By providing the year, latitude, and longitude of a given location, the calculator gives the declination on the basis of magnetic reference field models.
+The calculator gives the declination based on magnetic reference field models by providing the year, latitude, and longitude of a given location.

 - From a magnetic declination chart: A magnetic declination chart is a map with the earth’s magnetic fields available on it.